t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 ### Dictionaries

 Finally, there are **dictionaries**.
-Like sets, dictionaries store unique elements, but they associate those elements with a particular value (these can be individual values, like numbers, or containers).
+Like sets, dictionaries store unique elements, but they associate those elements with a particular value.
+These can be individual values, like numbers, or containers, like lists, tuples, and so on.
 Every element in a dictionary is therefore a **key--value pair**.
-This makes them powerful data structures for associating values in your data with metadata of one kind or another.
+This makes dictionaries powerful data structures for associating values in your data with metadata of one kind or another.

 Create a dictionary with curly brackets `{}` and colons `:` that separate the key--value pairs.